Tensor term logic for categorial grammars: simple unification of commutative and noncommutative structure: Grammars

 \subsection{Typing judgements and grammars}

 \bd A classical, respectively intuitionistic {\it typing judgement} is an expression of the form $t\rhd A$, where $t$ is a term and $A$ is a classical, respectively intuitionistic formula with the same boundary: $FI(t)=FI(A)$.
 The typing judgement is {\it regular}, respectively {\it lexical}, if the term $t$ is regular, respectively lexical.
-A typing judgement of the form $\delta^i_j\rhd {1}^i_j$ is a {\it typing axiom}.
+A typing judgement of the form $\delta^i_j\rhd {\bf 1}^i_j$ is a {\it typing axiom}.
 The set of all typing axioms is denoted as $\mathit{TpAx}$. \ed The intended semantics of the typing judgement $t\rhd A$ is that $t\in||A||$.
 With such a semantics, typing axioms are always valid, and this explains the title ``axiom''.

 Typing judgements can be understood as a special kind of sequents and grammars as systems of nonlogical axioms (this will be discussed shortly below).
-In particular, we can define $\alpha$-equivalence of typing judgements. \bd $\alpha$-Equivalence of typing judgements is generated by the following relations:
+In particular, we can define similarity and $\alpha$-equivalence of typing judgements. \bd {\it Similarity of typing judgements} is generated by the following relations: